Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/README.md

 Learning goals:

-- Understanding why and how to write tests
+- What is the relevance of testing simulation software
-- Understanding the different types of tests and their relevance in testing scientific software
+- What are the concepts of unit testing, integration testing and regression testing and how to write such tests for a simulation software
-- Becoming familiar with Python testing frameworks `pytest` and `unittest`
+- How to use the Python testing frameworks `pytest` and `unittest` to generate a automated testing workflow

 | Duration | Content |
 | --- | --- |